Universal sequences for the order-automorphisms of the rationals: A reduction of the problem

-In the following corollary we show how the previous four lemmas can be used to reduce the problem of finding a universal sequence for $\autq$ to that of finding a universal sequence for $\stab(I_{n})$ for any $n\in 2\Z$.
+In the following corollary we show how the previous four lemmas can be used to reduce the problem of finding a universal sequence for $\autq$ to that of finding a universal sequence for $\stab(I_{m})$ as a subset of $\autq$ for any $m\in 2\N$, $m>2$.